 After this first branching event, the particle $\varnothing$ continues to perform a Lévy process, and then at time $T_{\varnothing,1}+T_{\varnothing,2}$, with $T_{\varnothing,2}$ independent of and equal in distribution to $T_{\varnothing,1}$, it branches again.
-Particles are scattered according to the same rule, this time receiving labels $(m,2,j)$, with the $2$ indicating that this is the second branching event for $\varnothing$.
-The particle then proceeds in this manner.
+Particles are scattered according to the same rule.
+This time, a child of level $m$ receives a label of form $(m,2,j)$ if children of level $m$ were previously seen (with the $2$ indicating that this is the second such branching event of $\varnothing$ giving rise to particles in class $m$.)
+If not, a child of level $m$ receives a label of form $(m,1,j)$.
+The evolution of $\varnothing$ proceeds in this manner.

 Meanwhile, each particle $u$ which was already born has the same evolution.
 It performs a Lévy process $\xi_{u}$ with the same law as $\xi_{\varnothing}$, and after waiting a period $T_{u,1}$, independent of and equal in distribution to $T_{\varnothing,1}$, it branches.
-Its children are scattered in the same way as before, but they receive labels $u(m,1,j)$; and, subsequently, at the $k$-th branching event of $u$, the children receive labels $u(m,k,j)$.
+Its children are scattered in the same way as before, but they receive labels $u(m,1,j)$; and, subsequently, at the $k$-th branching event of $u$ giving rise to children of level $m$, these children receive labels $u(m,k,j)$.

 A sketch illustrating the labelling scheme appears in \autoref{f:Z}.

 \skippar Having established the main idea, we now give a rigorous definition of the branching Lévy process truncated at level $b_n$.